tubes up in the shaded reef crevices

 - Not Threatened

-The one that does not look like seaweed has fronds that are soft, inflated, branching tubes, hollow and gelatinous, like small red sausages or fingers of sponge.
-They are bright red to pinkish-red, sometimes with a translucent quality.
-They look like they belong in the animal kingdom, not the plant kingdom.
-They look like sponge or coral or something you would find in a tide pool that you would not want to touch.
-It is the alga of the strange shape, the one that blurs the line between plant and animal.
+Champia novae-zelandiae does not look like seaweed.
+It has fronds that are soft, inflated, branching tubes.
+Hollow and gelatinous.
+Like small red sausages or fingers of sponge.
+They are bright red to pinkish-red.
+Sometimes with a translucent quality.
+They look like they belong in the animal kingdom.
+Not the plant kingdom.
+They look like sponge or coral.
+Or something you would find in a tide pool that you would not want to touch.
+It is the alga of the strange shape.
+The one that blurs the line between plant and animal.

 What makes it special is the texture.
-The red sponge algae is soft and gelatinous, filled with a jelly-like substance.
-It is not crunchy like the sea moss or leathery like the ribbon kelp.
+The red sponge algae is soft and gelatinous.
+Filled with a jelly-like substance.
+It is not crunchy like the sea moss.
+Or leathery like the ribbon kelp.
 It is squishy.
-You can press it between your fingers and feel it give, then watch it slowly spring back.
-It is the jelly of the seaweed world, the one that is soft and yielding, the one that feels like it should be alive.
+You can press it between your fingers.
+Feel it give.
+Then watch it slowly spring back.
+It is the jelly of the seaweed world.
+The one that is soft and yielding.
+The one that feels like it should be alive.